-Privately owned Somoni Air was due to carry a couple dozen paying passengers for the February 20 flight to Tashkent — the first along this route in 25 years — when it learned permission had been revoked.
+Privately owned Somon Air was due to carry a couple dozen paying passengers for the February 20 flight to Tashkent — the first along this route in 25 years — when it learned permission had been revoked.

 Tajikstan’s Asia-Plus reported on January 21 that Uzbek authorities fired off an incensed letter laying all the blame at the feet of the Tajiks.

-The letter argued that Somoni Air had filed a request to effect charter flights and not regular scheduled flights.
+The letter argued that Somon Air had filed a request to effect charter flights and not regular scheduled flights.
 It also claimed it only received the official paperwork authorizing the route on February 19, one day before the flight.
 That gave the insufficient time to adopt a decision, as the matter had to be considered by security services and air defense officials, the Uzbek letter stated.

 This is high bunkum even by the normally lofty standards of Central Asian officialdom.